Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{Length of one video clip:} We vary the length of each video clip $T$ from 50, 100, 150, 200, 250, and 300 in Fig.~\ref{fig11}.
-The number of video clips is fixed to 4 ($J =3$).
-We only draw the MSE and RMSE result on HR estimation; the change for Pearson coefficient $r$ is insignificant.
-We can observe that $T=150$ appears to be the best on UBFC-rPPG.
-The performance on MMVS is rather stable by varying $T$ between 100 and 200.
-In general, we argue that $T$ should not be too big; otherwise, the signals from temporal neighbors would not be similar.
+We vary the number of video clips while fixing the length of {each} clip to 150.
+We vary $J$ from 1 to 6 in Fig.~\ref{fig12}.
+We only draw the MSE and RMSE results on HR estimation; the change for Pearson coefficient $r$ is insignificant.
+We can see the performance is stable on both datasets between $J = 1$ and 4.
+In general, we argue that $J$ should not be too big; otherwise, the signals from temporal neighbors would not be similar.
+Our default $J$ is 3.